konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 # Creating Pivot Tables and Pivot Charts

 Second step was to create Pivot Tables to extract meaningfully information from the dataset.
-In total, 6 Pivot tables were created.
+In total, 6 Pivot tables📅 were created.
 Then I created Pivot Charts based on these Pivot Tables to represent them graphically.
 For example, here is two **Pivot Tables** and **Pivot Charts**: